HMBond/react-graphene-django/README.md

 ### Frontend

-In the _frontend_ directory, you can run the React server:
+n the _frontend_ directory, you can run the React server:

 ```
 cd frontend